6 Secrets to Amazon FBA Success

 Now, while you may not be able to sell in bundles and packages initially, once you establish a loyal customer base, you definitely should.
 It helps provide your clients with a lot more value and may very well become the reason why they choose you over your competitors, and that should always be your goal.

 Now, you will have to plan and strategize your bundles.
-For example, if you are selling computer accessories, you can slowly start by bundling a mouse and keyboard combo with a USB or an external storage device or even a charging cable.
+For example, if you are selling computer accessories, you can slowly start by bundling a mouse and keyboard combo with a USB or an external storage device, or even a charging cable.

 Here, you don’t have to send these out for free.
 If you are bundling two products, such as a mouse and an external hard drive, you can sell one with the profit markup and one without.
-Doing so will ensure you cover costs but also provide the customer with additional value as they get another item at discounted rates.
+Doing so will ensure you cover costs but also provide the customer with added value as they get another item at discounted rates.
 You can even give your customers the option to choose which product they would like to bundle with their purchase and get it at cost price only.

 You can also sell packages.
 Like instead of selling one T-shirt, you can create a package of three in one, all different colors, and reduce the cost of the package by $1 or $2 of what it would cost the customer to purchase them separately.

-Your goal is to create value addition for your customers, so they feel like they got a good deal when shopping from your store.
+Your goal is to create value addition for your customers so they feel like they got a good deal when shopping from your store.
 They will leave good customer feedback and may even become loyal customers in the long run.

 4. Find and Sell Products that Sell Well on Amazon

-Amazon is truly the one-stop-shop for all your needs.
+Amazon is truly the one-stop shop for all your needs.
 Whether you are looking for electronic items, household equipment, clothes, books, shoes, etc., you name it, you can find it on Amazon.
 However, not all products perform as well, as customers aren’t particularly comfortable with purchasing all their products online.

 5. Think Big and Focus on Scaling

-If you are running an FBA seller account, you don’t necessarily have to do it from home.
+If you are running an Amazon FBA seller account, you don’t necessarily have to do it from home.
 Once you successfully set up a profitable business operational model, you can start scaling and expanding.
 You can even start selling private label products and set up your own online business with help from Amazon FBA.

-What we are trying to say is that you are only going to get as big as you dream, so dream big.
+We are trying to say that you are only going to get as big as you dream, so dream big.
 Wish for your own office and a scalable business, plan and strategize each and every move of yours before you start selling so you don’t find yourself managing a small online business from your home because Amazon FBA sellers have the potential to be so much more than that.

 You need to get better customer ratings and more sales if you want to become one of the top sellers.
 If that is your goal, you will have to pay extra attention to your product pricing and even reprice them with market fluctuations.
 Doing so manually can be a nightmare for you and your business.
 Thus, you should look into Amazon seller repricing tools.

-Eva connects the most important aspects of your Amazon business into a single intuitive dashboard.
+Eva connects the most important aspects of your Amazon FBA business into a single intuitive dashboard.
 AI-Powered price management, reimbursements, and analytics.
 With Eva, you can focus on what’s important: growing your business and enjoying your freedom.